AndreaPontrandolfo/sheriff/README.md

 You can think of Sheriff like `prettier` or `create-react-app`.
 It's a tool that comes battery-packed with optimal defaults.
 It removes configuration decisions from the equation, so you or your team can focus on developing the actual product.<br>
 And if you don't like something, you can easily override it, and just as easily you can extend it.
 See: [configuration](#configuration).

 [^2]: This config is particularly useful for big teams with developers of various skill levels.
-I worked on a lot of different projects and teams through the years and I got accustomed to seeing all kinds of mistakes being made.
-Sheriff was made to prevent all of those mistakes.
+Sheriff was made to prevent all kind of mistakes and to align the team on the same playing field.
 It is battle-tested in real-world scenarios and shines especially in such.

 ## <a name="setup"></a>🛠️ Setup